Perspectives: 14 Places to Photograph the Eiffel Tower

 This is by far my favourite place to view the Eiffel Tower and watch as sunset falls over the city of Paris bringing with it a warm glow and little sparkle in the windows below.
 A lot of people visit Montmartre and the Basilique du Sacre Coeur but only stand on the steps in front.
 The best view is from the very top, 300 steps above in the dome of the church.

-It’s 300 steps that scurry up in spiral staircases, then across outdoor platforms before reaching the final viewing point.
+It has 300 steps that scurry up in spiral staircases, then across outdoor platforms before reaching the final viewing point.
 If you’re not a fan of small spaces or get a little claustrophobic, this might not be a great activity for you.

 Once you’re at the top of the dome though, the views are magnifique!
 And, there’s actually quite a lot of space at the top where you can wander around and see Paris from all angles.

 To find the stairs, you need to walk outside the church and down a staircase to the left of the church entrance.
 Here you’ll find a small ticket booth and access to climb to the dome.
-Prices vary but it’s roughly
+Prices vary but it’s roughly 5euro per person.

 Photo Tip: Arrive well before sunset to find a great perspective and secure your spot.
 You can use the structure itself to frame your shot or take along a zoom lens to capture the buildings and bring the Eiffel Tower in a little closer.